Employee Vs. Independent Contractor?

 9. Doing Work on Employer's Premises

-If the service recipient requires the worker to perform the work on-site and
+If the service recipient requires the worker to perform

-the work could be done elsewhere, this factor suggests control.
+the work on-site and the work could be done elsewhere, this factor suggests

 EMPLOYEE